drzowie/transform/README.rst

 coordinate system.
 To aid scientific usage, Transform can also interpret and manipulate the World Coordinate System (WCS) tags present in many scientific image FITS headers.
-This interpretation is managed through the Transform.WCS object that is included with the package.
-This is useful, e.g., for aligning images of the same subject collected with different instruments provided that they have WCS tags attached.
+This interpretation is managed through the astropy.WCS formalism.
+It is useful, e.g., for aligning images of the same subject collected with different instruments, provided that they have WCS tags attached.

 An example usage is::